scottjbarr/bitfinex-py/README.md

 ## TODO

-- Package the code so it can be installed by pip.
-- Implement all API calls.
+- Implement all API calls that Bitfinex make available.

 ## References